How to build a FatJar using Maven?

 banner

-Maven is one of the most used tools for Java application development.
+Maven is one of the most used tools for Java application development services.

 Maven packaging will create a Jar file without dependencies.